anupama14609/matplotlib-exercise/resources.md

 7: Divering dot plot is also similar to the diverging bars.
 However compared to diverging bars, the absence of bars reduces the amount of contrast and disparity between the groups.

 8: Lollipop with markers provides a flexible way of visualizing the divergence by laying emphasis on any significant datapoints you want to bring attention to and give reasoning within the chart appropriately.

+9: By coloring the area between the axis and the lines, the area chart throws more emphasis not just on the peaks and troughs but also the duration of the highs and lows.
+The longer the duration of the highs, the larger is the area under the line.

+10: Ordered bar chart conveys the rank order of the items effectively.
+But adding the value of the metric above the chart, the user gets the precise information from the chart itself.